 Everything that you are used to with a larger aim point or your tech is present on the sight, it just adds in 3x magnification.
 Perfect for anyone looking to shoot that sweet spot of 100 to 300 yards that the AK-47 was made for.

 There is not a very good way to mount an optic on to an AK-47.
 They all require some sort of compromise.
 The standard answer is a run with either side mounted optic, or scout set up.
 While this does solve some problems, it creates others.
 Here are the three most popular methods for mounting an optic on to an AK-47 and a quick overview of what they have to offer:

 1. Side Mounted

-The majority of traditional rifle scopes that you put on and AK-47s are typically side mounted.
-Meaning, they are utilizing a scope base that is been drilled into the side of the receiver that is secured in a way that still allows the dust cover to be removed for cleaning without affecting the zero of the rifle scope.
+The majority of traditional rifle scopes that you put on an AK-47s are typically side mounted.
+Meaning, they are utilizing a scope base that is been drilled into the side of the receiver, that is secured in a way that still allows the dust cover to be removed for cleaning without affecting the zero of the rifle scope.

 In fact, this is the way that virtually all Russian AK-47s utilize optics whether they are using the Russian PSO, Russian Kobra or any number of the pictures of Russian black ops units using advanced night vision and red dots, they are all using side mounted optics.

 To make the most out of this method of mounting, try to low-profile mount that minimize the distance between the bottom of the rail and the dust cover.
 Also, try to get this mount professionally installed because it’s very easy to interfere with the internals of the gun if you drill too far.

 2. Dustcover Mounting

 While not as common anymore, many people have taken to mounting picatinny rails to the dust cover of their AK to get a low-profile scope mounted.
 While this seems like an obvious place to put a scope, it comes with several problems that have to be dealt with.